oracle/truffleruby/doc/user/compatibility.md

 The `--jit` option and the `jit` feature have no effect on TruffleRuby and warn.
 The GraalVM compiler is always used when available.

-### Time is limited to millisecond precision

-Ruby normally provides microsecond (millionths of a second) clock precision, but TruffleRuby is currently limited to millisecond (thousands of a second) precision.
-This applies to `Time.now` and `Process.clock_gettime(Process::CLOCK_REALTIME)`.

 ### Strings have a maximum bytesize of 2<sup>31</sup>-1

 Ruby Strings are represented as a Java `byte[]`.